Social and Health Psychology Overview

 The Department of Psychology is one of Stony Brook’s largest graduate departments.
 More than 600 Ph.D. degrees have been awarded since the program began more than forty years ago.

 The Social and Health program prepares students who are highly competitive for top research and teaching positions in academic institutions, research organizations, policy institutes, government agencies, and health-care settings.
 Most students graduate with publications in top journals, including Psychological Bulletin, Journal of Personality and Social Psychology, Health Psychology, and the Personality and Social Psychology Bulletin.
-Placements include assistant professor positions at Case Western Reserve University, University of Maryland, University of Vermont, Syracuse University, Cornell Medical School, Penn State University, SUNY Oswego, California State University, Chanel Islands, Memorial Sloan-Kettering Cancer Center, Pace University, City University of New York, as well as postdoctoral or research positions at Ohio State University, Yale University, Mt.
-Sinai School of Medicine, Fred Hutchinson Cancer Center, University of North Carolina, the National Institutes of Health, and other institutions.
+Placements include assistant professor positions at Case Western Reserve University, University of Maryland, University of Vermont, Syracuse University, Cornell Medical School, Penn State University, SUNY Oswego, California State University, Memorial Sloan-Kettering Cancer Center, Pace University, City University of New York, as well as postdoctoral or research positions at Ohio State University, Yale University, Mt.
+Sinai School of Medicine, Fred Hutchinson Cancer Center, University of North Carolina, University of California, the National Institutes of Health, and other institutions.